mattrude/time.mattrude.com/README.md

 This site uses rrdtools to build and display usage graphs.  rrdtools is required to be installed on the host server before the graphs may be created.

-The below informaion is tailored for [Fedora](http://fedoraproject.org/) servers, but should be generic for most unix/linux systems.
+The below informaion is tailored for [Fedora](http://fedoraproject.org/) servers, but should be generic enough for most unix/linux systems.

 The source for this project may always be found on my github repository: [https://github.com/mattrude/time.mattrude.com](https://github.com/mattrude/time.mattrude.com)